 The Zero Trust Approach

-Least privilege access (usually) depends on multi-factor authentication (MFA) or two-factor authentication (such as a password and a trusted device or temporary code) and even once authenticated an individual may only access granularly-defined resources or applications as defined in an RBAC security policy.
+Least privilege access (usually) depends on multi-factor authentication (MFA) or two-factor authentication (2FA), such as a password and a trusted device or temporary code.
+Even once authenticated an individual may only access granularly-defined resources or applications as defined in an RBAC security policy.

 The Zero Trust model solves all the issues inherent to a castle-and-moat access management approach: